The Immortal Woman

 — Tessa Hulls, Andrew Carnegie Medal for Excellence nominee and Kirkus Prize nominee

-“In su chang’s hypnotic, transfixing novel, the reader shares in lemei’s fever dream of purges, kidnapping, and mob violence, followed by the waking horror that all of it is true. daring and astute, the immortal woman goes beyond asking what people will do to survive.
+“In Su Chang’s hypnotic, transfixing novel, the reader shares in lemei’s fever dream of purges, kidnapping, and mob violence, followed by the waking horror that all of it is true. daring and astute, the immortal woman goes beyond asking what people will do to survive.
 How they will live, with themselves and with each other, once the surviving is done?”

 — Thea Lim, Giller Prize nominee